SirDarcanos/Steam-Reviews-Scraper/README.md

 ```

 ## License
-This program is free software; you can redistribute it and/or modify
+This program is free software: you can redistribute it and/or modify
-it under the terms of the GNU General Public License version 2.
+it under the terms of the GNU General Public License version 3 or later.
 This program is distributed in the hope that it will be useful,
 but WITHOUT ANY WARRANTY; without even the implied warranty of
-MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE
+MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-Full text in LICENSE file.
+Full text in [LICENSE](LICENSE) file.

 ## Notes
 * Respect Steam’s API and Terms of Service: store.steampowered.com/subscriber_agreement